 Now, I am not suggesting that Ken Ham is so committed to skepticism that he would suggest that the mind has no real connection to our body.
 Indeed, I doubt that Ham sees himself as a skeptic at all.
 However, the barrier he erects between our present experience and our knowledge of the past is akin to Hume’s skepticism with respect to causal relations.
 Mitchell, in accord with Ham and AIG, states that because we do not have present access to a global flood, our present experience is of no help to us.
 Interestingly, in Dialogues Concerning Natural Religion, Hume employs a similar argument to discount miracles (and I suspect global catastrophes).
 That is, since Hume (and assumes most his contemporaries) does not see miracles today, then it is highly improbable that they occurred in the past.
 It seems to me that Ham differs from Hume primarily in his belief that the Bible offers infallible scientific data about the past and in his inconsistency.
 As I suggested, I do not think Ham and Mitchell are aware that they are skeptics and would likely refute the charge and, as a result, they are inconsistent in their practices.
 Hume takes his skepticism to its logical conclusion.

-In conclusion, I would like to point out the sad irony of Hamean skepticism.
+I suggested that Ken Ham’s radical skepticism clashes with the historical Christian tradition.
+So to conclude, I would like to point out the sad irony of Hamean skepticism.
 In the name of defending God, the Bible, Creation, the Church and young minds, Ham’s radical distrust of our ability to reason, his radical skepticism about our access to the past, and his self-serving definitions of “observable” and so-called “historical science”, run counter to the Christian tradition which he claims to defend.

 Far from being radically distrustful of the human capacity to reason, many (likely most) theologians, up to and beyond the Protestant Reformation, saw in this faculty our “likeness” to God.
 Indeed, some went so far as to suggest that our ability to reason and think God’s thoughts after Him (by which they often meant seek to understand and discover the world God made) constituted what in Genesis 1 is called “the image of God in man.”
 Moreover, it was assumed that the created order could be grasped by reason.
-We can never come to understand God by mere reason alone but we as part of creation, as being’s made in God’s image, and endowed with minds that reason can fathom what God has made.
+We can never come to understand God by mere reason alone but we as part of creation, as being’s made in God’s image, and endowed with minds that reason we can indeed fathom the depths of what God has made.
 We can infer causes from effects.
 We can extrapolate.
 We can theorize.
 We can change our minds based on new evidence.
 We can dialogue.
 Some historians of science argue that it this Christian perspective, the perspective that has a basic trust of the human ability to reason and assumes that world is rationally ordered, that gave rise to what we now refer to as the modern scientific method.

 If we follow Ham’s method, we lose our access to the past, we lose our ability to reasonably infer cause from effect, we lose our trust of human testimony, and, in the end, we may even lose our minds.